linkedin/rest.li/Validation-in-Rest_li_converted.md

     matching a string to a regular expression, etc)
 3. Rest.li validation annotations (`@ReadOnly` and `@CreateOnly`)

-The first two rules are specified in the data schema (.pdsc file), and the third one is specified in the resource implementation.
+The first two rules are specified in the data schema (`.pdl` file), and the third one is specified in the resource implementation.
 This is because the first two rules only deal with information in the data itself, but the third rule also needs additional Rest.li context such as